AdrienFabre/makers_coding_bootcamp_portfolio/README.md

   });

 ````

 [Link to airport unit test with Jasmine in the Airport Challenge TDD](https://github.com/AdrienFabre/airport_challenge_js/blob/master/spec/AirportSpec.js)

 ---

-In the Makers Final Project, we used [React](https://reactjs.org/), so Javascript, to feature test our app tested with [Cypress](https://www.cypress.io/).
+In the Makers Final Project, we used [React](https://reactjs.org/), so Javascript, to Feature Test our app, we used [Cypress](https://www.cypress.io/).

 ````cypress
 it("can create a new card", () => {